leo3oel/PDF-Combinator/README.md

 If required a shortcut can be added to the start menu using `makeShortcut_RUNASADMIN.bat`.

 ## Usage
-Run `pdfCombinator.pyw` and select the two duplex side, then specify the output location.
+Run `pdfCombinator.py` and select the two duplex side, then specify the output location.

+Or run `combinePdfsInFolder.py` to combine the first two PDFs in the current working directory